Spitzer observations of the thermal emission from WASP-43b: CONCLUSIONS

 Our secondary eclipse timings, along with the available RV data and transit photometry from the literature and amateur observations, provide better constraints on the orbital parameters.
-The WASP-43b orbital period is improved by a factor of three (\math{P} = 0.81347459 {\pm} 2.1\tttt{-7} days).
-We also obtained an upper limit on the eccentricity.
-The timing of our secondary-eclipse observations is consistent with and suggestive of a circular orbit with \math{e < 0.0018}.
+WASP-43b's orbital period is improved by a factor of three (\math{P} = 0.81347436 {\pm} 1.4\tttt{-7} days).
+The timing of our secondary eclipse observations is consistent with and suggestive of a circular orbit.